JetBrains/space-slack-channel-sync/README.md

 ## Developing the application

-If you'd like to make changes to the application and need to set up a local development environment, please read on.
+If you'd like to make changes to the application and need to set up a local development environment, please follow the steps below.

 ### Run application server locally